Bob Barkhimer: Promoter

-In 1948 Barkhimer quit racing to become the Business Manager for BCRA.
-In 1949 Barkhimer took over San Jose Speedway.
-San Jose was losing fans.
-Barkhimer saw that midgets were losing their appeal, so he ended the midget class in favor of a hardtop late model stock car division.
-They were a hit and the crowds returned.
+In 1948, due to his injuries, Barkhimer quit racing to become the Business Manager for BCRA.

+In 1949, Barkhimer took over San Jose Speedway.
+At that time, midget cars appeared to be losing their popular appeal, so he ended the midget class in favor of a hardtop late model stock car division, leading to an increase in fans.
 Also in 1949, Barkhimer and Jerry Piper started their own association called California Stock Car Racing Association (CSCRA).
-He eventually promoted 21 or 22 racetracks on the West Coast.
+They eventually promoted 21 or 22 racetracks on the West Coast.

-In 1954 Bill France Jr., son of NASCAR found Bill France, Sr., was stationed on the West Coast while serving in the United States Navy.
-He was stationed at the northern California Navy Air Base known as Moffett Field.
-The elder France had his son talk with Barkhimer.
-Barkhimer, his partner Margo Burke, and the younger France went to races together and hung out on weekends.
-The friendship led to Barkhimer going to Daytona Beach, Florida to meet with the elder France and to watch a race at the Daytona Beach Road Course.
-France and Barkhimer discussed uniform rules and guaranteed payout for drivers.
-That meeting resulted in ten of Barkhimer's tracks becoming NASCAR sanctioned.
-The first track was Stockton 99, and tracks in Oakland, Fresno, San Jose and Hughes Stadium in Sacramento soon followed.
+In 1954, Barkhimer met Bill France Jr., then his father, NASCAR founder Bill France Sr. After developing a personal relationship with each of them, Bill France Sr. had ten of Barkhimer's race tracks become NASCAR sanctioned.
+These included the Stockton 99 and multiple tracks in Oakland, Fresno, San Jose, and the Hughes Stadium in Sacramento.

 Barkhimer became a Senior Vice President in NASCAR.
 During his career, he had also promoted boxing, car shows, roller derbies, and wrestling.
 He retired after his first wife died in 1976.
 He had promoted 3000 races in his career.
 Barkhimer and Burke sold out to Ken Clapp.
 After retiring, he traveled and wrote stories about the early years of racing.